Rednexie/perma.db/README.md

 As fast as redis, since it uses caching.
 But it is consistent too.

-Smaller and easier to use than quick.db, since you can use it with a single database.
-But it is faster too.
+Easier to use than quick.db, since you can use it with a single database.
+But it takes up less space.

 # Has features like: